Advertising revenue: Facebook

 As of March 2018, Facebook and Google were estimated to hold a combined market share of just under 60% of the U.S. online marketing space.
 In the last quarter of 2018, Facebook reported an online advertising revenue of $16.9 billion.
 Facebook allows businesses to advertise throughout its website, using its in-depth knowledge of user demographics and interests to ensure that any given advertisement has a good chance of reaching its specific target audience.
 Facebook charges a fee for every advertisement click, known as cost per click.
 Facebook also allows businesses to increase the visibility of their advertisements beyond users who follow or like them; Facebook charges a fee based on the number of people a given advertisement reaches.

 Facebook grants businesses and individual users the ability to earn money through advertising initiatives.
-For example, "Facebook Ad Breaks" allow users to earn revenue from advertisements that play during their own videos.
+For example, "Facebook Ad Breaks" allows users to earn revenue from advertisements that play during their own videos.
 The videos must be at least three minutes long, with the advertisement not showing until at least the end of the first minute.
 Early testing of this platform by some users indicates that not all viewers are watching the videos long enough to become monetized viewers; as such, the potential revenue has been deemed low.

-In 2012, Facebook purchased image-sharing application Instagram for $1 billion.
+In 2012, Facebook purchased the image-sharing application Instagram for $1 billion.
 At the time of purchase, Instagram had more than 30 million downloads.
 As of 2019, Instagram has over 1 billion monthly active users and is estimated to be worth more than $100 billion.
-Instagram allows individuals (known as influencers) and businesses to advertise image and video content to followers and potential customers.
+Instagram allows individuals (known as influencers) and businesses to advertise images and video content to followers and potential customers.
 Instagram allows advertisers to redirect potential customers to external websites, where they can shop within online stores and download third-party content.
 Instagram influencers are paid several dollars for every thousand advertisement views.
 It is predicted that Instagram will earn more than $10 billion from this service annually as it moves through to the end of 2019.
 This revenue figure suggests Instagram comprises approximately 17% of the total online advertising revenue of its parent company, Facebook.